Sacramento Mother Of 4 Killed After Stopping To Help Pedestrian Who Had Also Been Hit

 “We don’t have the words to explain how life is going to move on without her for her family,” Kirakosyan said.

-CHP said the driver who hit Sukiayan is cooperating with the investigation and did not flee the scene.MORE NEWS: Defense Criticizes Evidence In Kristin Smart Slaying Arrests
+CHP said the driver who hit Sukiasyan is cooperating with the investigation and did not flee the scene.MORE NEWS: Gas Thief Targets Sacramento Mikuni Restaurant Twice

-If you would like to help the Sukiayan family, they’ve started a Go Fund Me account.
+If you would like to help the Sukiasyan family, they’ve started a Go Fund Me account.